MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-pinning.md

 ```

+## Optional: 3D secondary tiles
+You can enhance your secondary tile for Windows Mixed Reality by adding 3D assets.
+Users can place 3D tiles directly in their Windows Mixed Reality home instead of the Start menu when using your app in a Mixed Reality environment.
+For example, you can create 360° photospheres that link directly into a 360° photo viewer app, or let users place a 3D model of a chair from a furniture catalog that opens a details page about the pricing and color options for that object when selected.
+To get started, refer to the [Mixed Reality developer documentation](https://developer.microsoft.com/windows/mixed-reality/implementing_3d_deep_links_for_your_app_in_the_windows_mixed_reality_home).

 ## Pin the secondary tile

 Finally, request to pin the tile.
 Note that this must be called from a UI thread.
 On Desktop, a dialog will appear asking the user to confirm whether they would like to pin the tile.